Psychic Self-Regulation for Children

 In the classes we use, among others, the series of asanas Surya Namaskar — Sun Salutation.
 Then several simple asanas follow: cuckoo pose, frog pose, bow pose.
 Before doing the asanas, children perform emotional attunement: they say to themselves that they will do asanas well and self-confidently.
 They also learn that we have to become masters of our bodies, not vice versa.

-For resting at the end of the class and during the class if necessary, we use relaxation in crocodile pose, in half-tortoise pose, or lying on the back.
+For resting at the end of the class and during the class if necessary, we use relaxation in crocodile pose, in half-tortoise pose, or by lying on the back.
 In relaxation, we use visualization of clouds floating in the sky, hovering birds; children may identify themselves with these objects.

 One of the most important parts of the program is the final conversation, when the instructor does the intellectual and ethical parts of the work.
 Conversations with children are based mainly on the material from the New Testament (namely, on parables) together with discussing such subjects as: